simioyin222/PROGRESS-PT2/README.md

 ### 11:00am - 12 pm (9am pst - 10 am pst) still getting ready and planning out more stuff to day
 ### 12 - 12:30 pm heading to library and arriving and finding spot
 ### 12 :55 pm continunig sketches adn outline for projects will upload pictures when done like previously so will be some time until then
+#### 1:00 pm researching these websites to get an idea how i want to design and style mine
+Evite: A popular event planning app that allows users to create digital invitations, manage RSVPs, and organize event details.
+It has a clean and user-friendly interface.

+Meetup: An app designed for organizing and finding group events.
+Users can create events, invite attendees, and manage group activities.
+It's great for seeing how social interactions are integrated.

+Trello: While primarily a project management tool, Trello can be used for event planning with its board and card system.
+It's useful for observing how information is organized and presented.

+Eventbrite: An app for discovering events and managing event tickets.
+It includes features for creating and promoting events, which could be relevant for your UFC Event Planner concept.

+Doodle: A scheduling app that allows users to propose multiple times for an event and vote on the best option.
+It's a good example of implementing voting functionality.

+Slack: Although it's a communication app, Slack can be used for event planning within teams or groups.
+It demonstrates how to integrate various services and tools in one platform.

+Punchbowl: An app for sending digital invitations and managing party planning.
+It offers ideas for party themes, decorations, and activities, which could be useful for your app's content.

+Whova: An event management app that provides features like agenda creation, attendee networking, and exhibitor management.
+It's an example of a comprehensive event planning tool.

+Yelp: Not a direct competitor, but Yelp's integration of services like restaurant reservations and food delivery could provide inspiration for your app's food and drink ordering feature.

+Foursquare: Similar to Yelp, Foursquare offers location-based recommendations and could inspire how to incorporate location services into your app.